 When Stacey is not at work, she is spending time with her husband and two daughters; and of course enjoying a good Melbourne coffee.

-Jade has developed and presented training to educators, parents, caregivers, community organisations and other health professionals around understanding sensory processing and accommodating for sensory processing needs to maximise functional performance.
-Jade also has experience in the prescription of complex mobility, seating, pressure care and home modifications for adults with disabilities.
-Jade has engaged extensively in additional training and certification across the course of her career, focusing on multiple paediatric therapeutic approaches and techniques.
+Jade has developed and presented training to educators, parents, caregivers, community organisations and other health professionals around assistive technology and access and positioning as well as training around the effective use of sensory rooms and understanding sensory processing.
+Jade has previous clinical experience in the prescription of complex mobility, seating, pressure care and home modifications for adults with disabilities.
 Jade’s experience also includes clinical supervision and support of Occupational Therapists and students.

 Jessica is a Speech Pathologist and Assistive Technology Consultant for LinkAssistive, based in Brisbane, Queensland.
 Jessica graduated from James Cook University in 2010 with a Bachelor of Speech Pathology.
 She is currently completing a Masters of Rehabilitation (Speech Pathology) through James Cook University and is on track to finish this in 2020.
 Jessica is a Certified Practising Speech Pathologist (CPSP), a Speech Pathology Australia member and an AGOSCI member.